LIFE AS AN ATHLETE

 The most common anxiety in athletes is adjustment disorder with anxious features

-25% college athletes have eating disorders
+25% of college athletes have eating disorders

 Athletes may also battle unique challenges such as:

-Retirement from sport
+Retirement from the sport

-Failing short in the brightest light after spending every waking hours training
+Falling short in the brightest light after spending every waking hours training

 WHY SEE A SPORTS PSYCHIATRIST?

-My training offers in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
+My training offers an in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
 One major hesitation is inadvertently taking medication that negatively impacts your performance or is classified as “performance enhancer” and is prohibited in your sport.
 As a former student athlete, I understand.

 Every patient is different, and my recommendations are always made on a case-by-case analysis.
-If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining risks, benefits, alternatives and potential side effects, so you can be fully informed and content with your next steps.
+If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining risks, benefits, alternatives, and potential side effects, so you can be fully informed and content with your next steps.

 A few examples:

-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+My Masters in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.
 Your mental health is as important as your physical health.
 Let me help you reach your full potential without suffering alone.